euvl/vue-notification/README.md

     // Class that will be assigned to the notification
     type: 'warning',

-    // Title, will be wrapped in div.notification-title
+    // Title (will be wrapped in div.notification-title)
     title: 'This is title',

-    // Content, will be wrapped in div.notification-content
+    // Content (will be wrapped in div.notification-content)
     text: 'This is <b> content </b>'

     // Overrides default/provided duration